Sitting Risks: A Person Who Sits For Long Hours Should See This

 Cancer is a group of cells involving abnormal cell growth with the potential to invade or spread to other parts of the body.

-Research from ACS (American cancer society) found that women who sit for 6 hours are 10% more risk of getting cancer, compared to those who spend less than 3 hours per day.
+Research from (the American Cancer Society) found that women who sit for 6 hours are 10% higher risk of getting cancer, compared to those who spend less than 3 hours per day.

 The risk of prostate or breast cancer is increased by 30%.

-Some studies found that sitting for a long time is linked with some types of cancers and heart diseases, and also contributes to kidney and liver problems.
+Some studies found that sitting for a long time is allied with some types of cancers, kidney issues and heart diseases.

 Other risks of sitting a long time